-Comparing the average scores for each item, the business venture simulation has more favourable scores than the consultancy project for all items, with significant differences (at a 5 per cent level of significance) for 18 of the 22 items.
-Compared to the case method the business simulation is rated more favourably or the same as the case method for 18 of the 22
+When comparing the average scores for each item, it is noted that the business venture simulation has more favourable scores than the consultantcy project for all items with significance differences for 18 out of the 22 items in Hong Kong.
+This is also true with the results (18 of the 22 items) done in UK (Jennings, 2000).
+When compared to the case method, the business venture simulation is rated more favourably for 18 out of the 22 items in Hong Kong.
+In UK study, the result is also 18 out of the 22 items (Jennings, 2000).

-The business venture simulation is significantly more highly rated than both the case method and consultancy project with respect to 'planning and implementation' (items 8-9).
-Both the simulation and the case method are significantly more highly rated than the consultancy project for the areas, 'developing a management perspective' (items 2-3), 'problem solving and decision making' (items 4-7) and 'adding realism to the course' (item 21), as well as for items 12, 13 and 16.
+The business venture simulation is significantly more highly rated than both the case method and consultancy project with respect to 'planning and implementation" (items 8 and 9) in Hong Kong.
+In addition, both the simulation and the case method are significantly more highly rated than the consultancy project regarding the following areas, 'developing a management perspective' (items 2 and 3), 'problem solving and decision making' (items 4, 5, 6, and 7) and 'adding realism to the course' (item 21), as well as for items 11, 14, and 15.
+When compared with the result from UK study conducted by Jennings (2000), the results are similar except items 11, 14, and 15 (items 12, 13 and 16 in UK study).